swirlai/swirl-search/docs/RAG-Guide.md

 ## Notes

+TBD integrate these/turn into sections

-* As of SWIRL 3.2.0, both the OpenAI API and the Azure OpenAI API are now supported.
+* SWIRL AI Connect Community Edition supports RAG with OpenAI API and the Azure OpenAI.
+Other GAI/LLMs are supported only in the [Enterprise Edition](TBD).

-* As of SWIRL 3.1.0, page fetch configurations are present for the [European PMC](https://github.com/swirlai/swirl-search/blob/main/SearchProviders/europe_pmc.json) SearchProvider and four of the [Google PSE](https://github.com/swirlai/swirl-search/blob/main/SearchProviders/google_pse.json) SearchProviders.
+* Page fetch configurations are present for the [European PMC](https://github.com/swirlai/swirl-search/blob/main/SearchProviders/europe_pmc.json) SearchProvider and four of the [Google PSE](https://github.com/swirlai/swirl-search/blob/main/SearchProviders/google_pse.json) SearchProviders - TBD list them

-* As of SWIRL 3.1.0, RAG processing is now available through a single API call, e.g. `?qs=metasearch&rag=true`.
+* RAG processing is now available through a single API call, e.g. `?qs=metasearch&rag=true`.
 See the [Developer Guide](https://docs.swirl.today/Developer-Guide.html#get-synchronous-results-with-the-qs-url-parameter) for more details about the `?qs=` parameter.

-* As of SWIRL 3.1.0, configurations for a default timeout value (60 seconds) and the text to display when the timeout is exceeded were added to RAG processing.
+* The default timeout value (60 seconds) and the text to display when the timeout is exceeded were added to RAG processing.
 These options are available in the `static/api/config/default` file.

 ```
 "webSocketConfig": {